 Sixth-grader Dylan Rudee is good at only one thing: video games.
 He’s not so good at standing up to the bullies who harass him at school, getting homework done or succeeding at anything that doesn’t involve a game controller.
 When Dylan gets a chance to compete in the Game Changers video game tournament, he hopes it will solve his problems and help his aunt who just lost her job.
 But when his gaming skills release some very real creatures from Jamaican folklore, Dylan and his friends are thrown into an adventure that threatens to destroy all worlds, both real and imagined.

-Honorable Mention Gamer Chapter Book for Teens
+Honorable Mention Gamer Books for Teens

 In Real Life by Lawrence Tabak

 Fifteen-year-old math prodigy Seth Gordon knows exactly what he wants to do with his life—play video games.
-Every spare minute is devoted to honing his skills at Starfare, the world’s most popular computer game.
+Every spare minute is devoted to honing his skills at Starfire, the world’s most popular computer game.
 His goal: South Korea, where the top pros are rich and famous.
 But the best players train all day, while Seth has school and a job and divorced parents who agree on only one thing: “Get off that damn computer.”
 Plus there’s a new distraction named Hannah, an aspiring photographer who actually seems to understand his obsession.

 While Seth mopes about his tournament results and mixed signals from Hannah, Team Anaconda, one of the leading Korean pro squads, sees something special.
 Before he knows it, it’s goodbye Kansas, goodbye Hannah, and hello to the strange new world of Korea.
 But the reality is more complicated than the fantasy, as he faces cultural shock, disgruntled teammates, and giant pots of sour-smelling kimchi.

 What happens next surprises Seth.
-Slowly, he comes to make new friends, and discovers what might be a breakthrough, mathematical solution to the challenges of Starcraft.
+Slowly, he comes to make new friends and discovers what might be a breakthrough, mathematical solution to the challenges of Starcraft.
 Delving deeper into the formulas takes him in an unexpected direction, one that might just give him a new focus—and reunite him with Hannah. [young adult, ages 14 and up]

 Game On and Read On

 These five books only scratch the surface on books that bridge the worlds between pages and pixels.
-While there are many more amazing video game inspired stories, hopefully these suggestions will spark a love of reading in the gamer in your life.
+While there are many more amazing video game-inspired stories, hopefully, these suggestions will spark a love of reading in the gamer in your life.

 Want more tech-inspired ways to get reluctant readers reading?
 Visit liamodonnell.com and subscribe for monthly project updates and digital resources for the reluctant readers in your life.